Since then, a chorus of West End neighbors who say they don’t want the stadium there has grown louder, and their demands have become more blunt.

 If the West End can work out a good community benefits agreement with the team, the stadium might present new opportunities for him and his three children.

-The team’s owners – who all own other businesses – can partner with the schools to offer new programs for kids, Griffin hopes.
+The team’s owners – some of the most powerful businessmen in the city – can partner with the schools to offer new programs for kids, Griffin hopes.
 Maybe, he added, the team can offer electrical or masonry apprentice programs for West End workers to help build the stadium.

 “We need something to stabilize our community,” Griffin said.
 “We have a chance to do something real special.
 It’s best for us to listen.”